okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 Registers a new inline hook to your organization in `ACTIVE` status.
 You need to pass an [Inline Hook object](#inline-hook-object) in the JSON payload of your request.
 That object represents the set of required information about the inline hook that you are registering, including:

- - The URI of your external service endpoint
+* The URI of your external service endpoint
- - The type of inline hook you are registering
+* The type of inline hook you are registering
+* The type of authentication you are registering

+There are two authentication options that you can configure for your inline hook: HTTP headers and OAuth 2.0 tokens.

-In addition, the object lets you specify a secret API key that you want Okta to pass to your external service endpoint (so that your external service can check for its presence as a security measure).
+HTTP headers let you specify a secret API key that you want Okta to pass to your external service endpoint (so that your external service can check for its presence as a security measure).

-> **Note:** The API key you set here is unrelated to the Okta API token you must supply when making calls to Okta APIs.
+> **Note:** The API key that you set here is unrelated to the Okta API token you must supply when making calls to Okta APIs.

 You can also optionally specify extra headers that you want Okta to pass to your external service with each call.

+To configure HTTP header authentication, see parameters for the [Config object for HTTP headers](#config-object-for-http-headers).

+<ApiLifecycle access="ea" /> OAuth 2.0 tokens provide enhanced security between Okta and your external service and can be configured for the following types: client secret and private key.

+To configure OAuth 2.0 authentication, see parameters for the [Config object for OAuth 2.0](#config-object-for-oauth-2-0).

-Your external service's endpoint needs to be a valid HTTPS endpoint, and therefore the URI you specify should always begin with `https://`.
+> **Note:** Your external service's endpoint needs to be a valid HTTPS endpoint, and therefore the URI you specify should always begin with `https://`.

 The total number of inline hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of inline hook types.